7 Family-friendly OT Assessments for Early Intervention

 Join The Therapy Village today!

-The Therapy Village, online membership for Early Intervention and preschool Occupational Therapists, is the only place where you’ll have on-demand access to a variety of content lessons, parent handouts, tons of teletherapy and in-person activity ideas, access to a supportive community to answer all your burning Early Intervention questions all while earning NBCOT renewal credits each month.
+The Therapy Village, online membership for Early Intervention Therapists, is the only place where you’ll have on-demand access to a library of EI on-demand trainings, parent handouts, and access to a supportive multidisciplinary community to answer all your burning Early Intervention questions.

-Whether you want to become better at evaluating, documenting, parent coaching, clinical reasoning, or add new intervention tools to your OT toolbox, The Therapy Village has something for your Early Intervention practice!
+Whether you want to become better at assessment, documenting, parent coaching, clinical reasoning, or add new intervention tools to your OT toolbox, The Therapy Village has something for your Early Intervention practice!

-Grow your confidence as an Early Interventionist…Click here for more information and be added to the waitlist so you’ll be first to know when the doors are open!
+Grow your confidence as an Early Interventionist…Click here for more information and to join today!

 Copy of Therapy Village v2.png